ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ## Additional feature information

-The font styles, just like the {@link features/basic-styles basic text styles} can serve numerous purposes.
-Font size setting can be applied globally or to a selected part of the text only making it catch the eye of the reader.
-Using different font families can help differentiate between sections of the content that serve various purposes (e.g. main text and a side quotation or a recap).
-Different font colors can work as markers and guides just like font background colors, that stand out even more and draw attention.
+The font styles, just like the {@link features/basic-styles basic text styles}, can serve many purposes.
+You can apply the font size setting globally or to a selected part of the text to make it catch the eye of the reader.
+Using different font families can help differentiate between sections of the content that serve various purposes (like main text and a side quotation or a recap).
+Different font colors can work as markers and guides just like font background colors that stand out even more and draw attention.

 The plugin enables the following features in the rich-text editor:
-* {@link module:font/fontfamily~FontFamily} &ndash; Allows to change the font family by applying inline `<span>` elements with a `font-family` in the `style` attribute.
+* {@link module:font/fontfamily~FontFamily} &ndash; Change the font family by applying inline `<span>` elements with a `font-family` in the `style` attribute.
-* {@link module:font/fontsize~FontSize} &ndash; Lets you control the font size by applying inline `<span>` elements that either have a CSS class or a `font-size` in the `style` attribute.
+* {@link module:font/fontsize~FontSize} &ndash; Control the font size by applying inline `<span>` elements that either have a CSS class or a `font-size` in the `style` attribute.
-* {@link module:font/fontcolor~FontColor} &ndash; Allows to control the font color by applying inline `<span>` elements with a `color` in the `style` attribute.
+* {@link module:font/fontcolor~FontColor} &ndash; Control the font color by applying inline `<span>` elements with a `color` in the `style` attribute.
-* {@link module:font/fontbackgroundcolor~FontBackgroundColor} &ndash; Lets you control the font background color by applying inline `<span>` elements with a `background-color` in the `style` attribute.
+* {@link module:font/fontbackgroundcolor~FontBackgroundColor} &ndash; Control the font background color by applying inline `<span>` elements with a `background-color` in the `style` attribute.

 <info-box info>
-	All font formatting can be removed with the {@link features/remove-format remove format} feature.
+	You can remove all font formatting with the {@link features/remove-format remove format} feature.
 </info-box>

 ## Configuring the font family feature

-It is possible to configure which font family options are supported by the WYSIWYG editor.
+You can configure which font family options are supported by the WYSIWYG editor.
 Use the {@link module:font/fontconfig~FontFamilyConfig#options `config.fontFamily.options`} configuration option to do so.

 Use the special `'default'` keyword to use the default font family defined in the web page styles.
 It removes any custom font family.

-For example, the following editor supports only two font families besides the default one:
+For example, the following editor supports two font families besides the default one:

 ```js
 ClassicEditor